winston-lab/assay-correlations/README.md

 ## description

 A pipeline for calculating and visualizing the correlation of different assays over a set of features.
-Used in [our preprint](https://www.biorxiv.org/content/early/2018/06/15/347575).
+Used in our [2018 Spt6 publication](https://doi.org/10.1016/j.molcel.2018.09.005).

 ## requirements